-The employee is required to report to work if, at the time they are released, more than two (2) hours remain in their workday.
+The employee is required to report to work if, at the time they are released, more than two (2) hours remain to their workday.
 Upon return, the employee should submit the stamped verification of jury duty receipt issued by the Court.
 The employee should submit to their immediate supervisor a completed leave request form that indicates the day(s) required for attendance if known beforehand or submit the leave request form immediately after.

 Where HCAOG employees' court appearances are directly connected with HCAOG employment, time in court shall be considered as full-duty status.
-HCAOG shall demand fees from non-governmental litigants for an employee's court appearances while they are on full-duty status and shall deposit fees in the Administrative Fund of HCAOG.
+HCAOG shall demand fees Fees shall be demanded from nongovernmental litigants for an employee's court appearances while they are on full-duty status and shall be deposited fees in the Administrative Fund of HCAOG.